-This guide explains who can use their mobile in France and how to get a French SIM card or mobile contract, plus a list of French mobile operators and how to dial French mobile numbers.
+This guide explains who can use their mobile in France, how to get a French SIM card or mobile contract, plus a list of French mobile operators, and more.

 Like most of western Europe, France mobile phone coverage is of a high standard across France.
 Depending on the French mobile operator you choose, there can be less coverage in rural areas but you generally won’t have problems getting a signal on your French mobile phone.